Note: This was originally posted in the discussion area, but motions to move it to the top level were made.

 What does that mean?
 For one, it means an awful lot of effort, primarily at distillation.
 I quite enjoy reading posts and appreciate the overall prose style used here.
 A lot of posts are easy reading, contain nice anecdotes, hypothetical real-world scenarios, and the like.
 Distillation would entail extraction of the "nuggets" that an aspiring rationalist should know.
 Teach me rationality in bullet points, flash card modules, and other mini-homework-sized methods (which I'll get to).

 I see the above as reducing to some form of "Rationality Overview."
 What is rationality?
 What's the point?
 What is the end result?
 What are the typical tools used to be rational?
 Finally, perhaps, what does the life of a rationalist look like?
 Perhaps pages containing some helpful "mantras" or questions to ask one's self periodically, such as during some period of daily meditation?
-Inspirational/helpful prose like the Twelve Virtues
+Inspirational/helpful prose like the Twelve Virtues, The Simple Truth, and the Litanies of Gendlin and Tarski.

 Unfortunately, I don't know of any resources to help people traverse the path you're facing in a series of small safe steps.